 - Term of Accreditation: Six years (The Program in no longer subject to a Focused Evaluation).

-- The next accreditation visit is scheduled to take place in 2018.
+- The next accreditation visit is scheduled to take place in spring 2024.